dobrou/CsvLINQPadDriver/Src/LPRun/README.md

 ## Description ##

 LINQPad driver [LPRun](https://www.linqpad.net/lprun.aspx) unit/integration tests runner.
-Can be used for testing [LINQPad 6](https://www.linqpad.net/LINQPad6.aspx) drivers using LPRun.
+Can be used for testing [LINQPad 6](https://www.linqpad.net/LINQPad6.aspx) drivers using LPRun or for running LINQPad scripts.

 ## Website ##